Back to Blog

 Physical Safeguards:

 Most voice AI vendors claim HIPAA compliance without providing the documentation needed to verify these requirements.
-A signed BAA is table stakes - without it, the vendor is not a valid business associate regardless of their technical capabilities.
+A signed BAA is table stakes.
+Without it, the vendor is not a valid business associate regardless of their technical capabilities.

 Why Healthcare Organizations Need More Than Standard Voice AI